 - Avoiding social gatherings in noisy places

 Often, a family member or friend will be the first to notice a hearing problem.
 Treatment is most effective when hearing loss is addressed early.
 If you think you may be suffering from hearing loss, don’t hesitate, schedule an appointment with an audiologist and they will guide you in your treatment options.
-If you are unsure of whether you might have hearing loss, you can learn more with our online hearing test here.

 How Is Hearing Loss Diagnosed?